 Smale Riverfront Park sits along the Ohio River just east of the base of the Roebling Suspension Bridge.
 This 45 acre park spans the riverfront area between Paul Brown Stadium and Great American Ballpark.

-The park had its grand opening just a few days ago.
+The park had its grand opening in 2012.
 I must say that I am INCREDIBLY impressed with what they’ve done with this space, with this park, with the entire area.
 It’s nothing short of amazing.

 The park is divided into two levels.
 The upper level features the Schmidlapp Event Lawn and one of the spraying water features.
 The lower level sits south of Mehring Way.